CarlFredriksson/RL_an_introduction/Chapter_2/chapter_2_exercises.md

 **My answer:**

 In the long run, both $\epsilon$-greedy methods will have found the optimal action and the only difference between the two will be the frequency of exploration.
-The method with $\epsilon = 0.01$ will outperform the method with $\epsilon = 0.1$ due to selecting the optimal action 99% of the time compared to 90% of the time.
-It will be 10% better since $0.99/0.9 = 1.1$.
+The method with $\epsilon = 0.01$ will outperform the method with $\epsilon = 0.1$ due to selecting the optimal action 99.1% of the time compared to 91% of the time (the .1% in 99.1% and 1% in 91% come from explorations that randomly result in the best action being selected).
+In the long run, the $\epsilon = 0.01$ method will perform better than the $\epsilon = 0.1$ by $99.1\% - 91\% = 8.1\%$ of the difference between the value of the best action and the value of the average action.

 ## Exercise 2.4